 Then, put the door panel back and screw it on with your drill.
 That will be much easier to do if you took pictures of where each of the screws came from.
 Lastly, pop the other bits, like handles, back on.
 And just like that, you’re done!

 Well.
 You’ll need to repeat this on all of your doors, and then you’ll be done.

 This video shows how to install Dynamat on car doors:

 Honestly, there’s no shame in soundproofing one side of your car one day and the other side the next day.
 If you’ve never done this before, it may prove to be a bit difficult.
 However, I’m of the firm belief that everyone can and should learn how to soundproof their own spaces.
-And that includes cars.
+And that includes soundproofing the car.

 With that in mind, similar steps can be taken if you decide to apply sound deadening materials to the roof, trunk, or the hood of your car:

 - Choose your materials – again, you can consult my top 10 picks